vilmosan/Kovago-Zoldseg/README.md

 # Kővágó-Zöldség
 This repository is made for a website which showcases a fictional farming family.

-Kővágó = Prefix of village I live in.
+Kővágó = Prefix of the village I live in.
 Zöldség = Vegetables in hungarian.

 This was actually the **first** web development project of mine.